Chamari Athapaththu: Franchise cricket

 Atapattu is the first Sri Lankan to play in the Women's BBL franchise.
 She was signed by Melbourne Renegades for the third edition of the WBBL.
 In her 16 matches for Melbourne Renegades she has scored 196 runs with a high score of 42 and best bowling figures of 2–6.
 Before WBBL, her an unbeaten 178 against Australia in Bristol, helped her to become the first Sri Lankan woman to sign a contract with a franchise-based T20 league.
 She represented Yorkshire Diamonds and Loughborough Lightning in the second edition of the Kia Super League in England in 2017.
 Atapattu's stand-out season was in 2017 for Yorkshire Diamonds, when she made 135 runs in five matches.
+She was signed by Perth Scorchers for the 2020–21 Women's Big Bash League season and was part of the side's campaign which eventually clinch the title, although she had to leave the tournament halfway due to national commitments.

 In August 2022, she was signed as an overseas player for Guyana Amazon Warriors for the inaugural edition of the Women's Caribbean Premier League.
 She returned to Melbourne Renegades during the 2022–23 Women's Big Bash League season, as a replacement for Harmanpreet Kaur.

+She was bought by Sydney Thunder as an overseas replacement player for the 2023–24 Women's Big Bash League season after being initially ignored during the WBBL player draft.
+Her inclusion paid rich dividends for the Sydney Thunder as she piled up 511 runs in across 13 innings at an average of 42.58 with a strike rate touching closer to 130, while also doing fine with the ball capturing nine wickets at 25.55 with an excellent economy rate of 6.79 and she was awarded the WBBL 09 player of the tournament for her all-round performance both with the bat and ball.